Massoglia/Massoglia/README.md

 <div align="center">
 Hello, my name is Roman Massoglia but you can call me Diro, I currently live in Portugal.
 My interest is in software development, but above all...
 I like to spend hours searching because the code doesn't compile✨✨.<br><br>

-* What do I do? ➡️ I am a university student of systems engineering, self-taught in the development of web technologies<br><br>
+* What do I do? ➡️ I am manual testing, and a passionate self-taught in the development of web technologies<br><br>
 </div>

 * My objectives ? ➡️ I am looking to develop myself in the field of programming to become a very good professional.<br><br>